Sanglorian/orcus/Orcus Player Options - current.md

 Unless otherwise mentioned, druidic focuses require a hand to use.

 ***Holy Symbol:*** A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
-A cleric or paladin can use a holy symbol as a spellcasting focus.
-To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.

-Unless otherwise mentioned, holy symbols do not require a hand to use.
+Unless otherwise mentioned, a holy symbol does not require a hand to use.
 It is enough that you have it on your person (perhaps emblazoned on a shield or hung around your neck).

+***Martial Focus:*** A martial focus is an item that inspires or reminds when seen or studied.
+It might be a short scroll describing a meditation that sharpens the mind for battle, or a book of strategies that can be reviewed quickly before bed, or a blunt sword that can be practiced with, or bindings wrapped around your hands while bareknuckle boxing, or a banner you carry on your back.

+Unless otherwise mentioned, a martial focus does not require a hand to use.
+It is enough that you have it on your person.

 ## Adventuring Gear